What Are Selective Nerve Root Blocks?

 Table of Contents

-- Cervical radiculopathy: Pain and/or altered sensation that progresses into the upper extremities
+- Cervical radiculopathy: Pain or sensations in the upper extremities

-- Lumbar radiculopathy: Pain and/or altered sensation that progresses into the lower extremities
+- Lumbar radiculopathy: Pain or sensations in the lower extremities

 - Failed back surgery syndrome: Spinal pain that persists or develops following spinal surgery

 - Spinal stenosis: Narrowing of the spinal canal

 - Bulging intervertebral discs: Decreased structural integrity of the intervertebral discs outer layer, resulting in a bulge from the disc’s normal position